genepattern/tfsites.AnalyzeDifferentialBinding/docs/v1/index.md

     - Default = `False`
     - If `True`, plot a line of regression through the data points.
 If `False`, plot a line through (0,0) with a slope of 1.
 - <span style="color: red;">*</span>**scatterplot of enrichment score comparison output filename (.png)**
-    - Name of the output file containing a scatterplot of the enrichment scores (e-scores) from the first PBM dataset plotted against the e-scores from the second PBM dataset.
+    - Name of the output file containing a scatterplot of the e-scores from the first PBM dataset plotted against the e-scores from the second PBM dataset.

 ## Input Files